nwtime/ntpwww/content/en/ntpfaq/NTP-s-def-impl.md

 [Marc Brett](NTP-a-faq.htm#AU-MB) contributed:

-A Google search with `"NET TIME /SET /SETSNTP"` yields all sorts of clues, including several Microsoft Knowledgebase articles, and a bunch of W2K-specific stuff at http://www.labmice.net/timesynch.htm.[<span class="footnote">[2]</span>](NTP-s-def-impl.htm#FTN.AEN1699)
+A Google search with `"NET TIME /SET /SETSNTP"` yields all sorts of clues, including several Microsoft Knowledgebase articles.

 You may also want to run a Samba server on your Linux NTP box, and set it up as an SMB time server (`time server = true` in `smb.conf`) so your W2K boxes will find a it automagically.